alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 Check out [visualize_and_select_priors.html](visualize_and_select_priors.html)

+One remaining question is why lb and ub are not accepted for prior that applies only to eta_Intercept.
+If one sets lb and ub, one gets this error:

+` Error : Prior argument 'coef' may not be specified when using boundaries. `

+So I dropped lb and ub.

+That yields a warning because the uniform prior I set does have bounds, and brms doesn't like that discrepancy.

+` Warning :It appears as if you have specified a lower bounded prior on a parameter that has no natural lower bound.
+If this is really what you want, please specify argument 'lb' of 'set_prior' appropriately.
+Warning occurred for prior
+b_eta_Intercept ~ uniform(0, 2.5) `

 # All the problems below were I think because prior bounded at zero also applied to coefficients